 Why calculate per table visit?

-With tapas, guests don't order one main course, but share multiple small portions.
-Your business model depends on the total spending per table, not per individual dish.
+Tapas guests don't order one main course - they share multiple small portions.
+Your business model depends on total table spending, not individual dishes.

-- On average, a table of 2 people orders 4-6 tapas
+- Tables of 2 typically order 4-6 tapas

 - Plus drinks, bread, olives as standard